 Student Support and Wellbeing

 All safeguarding procedures are documented via the safeguarding software programme and followed up as appropriate via internal or external support systems.
 All staff have the responsibility to log anything via the system that they deem to be inappropriate, and this can vary in significance of concern.
 We have a mental health lead on site who deals with some follow up support from concerns logged.
-In addition, we have an extended pastoral team who are responsible for the safeguarding of their year group with the overarching support of the Designated and Deputy Safeguarding Leads.
+In addition, we have an extended pastoral team who are responsible for the safeguarding of their year group with the overarching support of the Designated and Deputy Safeguarding Lead.
 We network with a wide variety of external services to ensure all children are fully supported, this includes: TADS, Compass, CAMHS, Counselling and the Police.

-Designated Safeguarding Lead – Kerry Ann Beet
+Designated Safeguarding Lead (DSL) – Francesca Poppleton

 Email address: Kerryann.Beet@astreadearne.org

-Deputy Safeguarding Lead – Saphron Martin
+Deputy Designated Safeguarding Lead (DDSL) – Jess Woodcock

 Email address: Saphron.Martin@astreadearne.org